keithlegg/open_fpga_gpu/verilog/README.txt

-this is based on Xilinx ISE 14.7 using the "mojo_startup" project.
+this is based on Xilinx ISE 14.7

+The PCB/framebuffer is a SRAM board that sits on top of the mojo.

+Start by getting a fresh copy of the "mojo-base-project" project.

-Copy these files into a fresh copy of that and it should work.
+Copy these files into that and it should work.